Kristina01111000/Drws_site/README.md

 	- if you really want the author removed them I can edit the theme code, it will need to be reedited every time it updates (which is every week)

 - welcome page deleted, any changes to home page?
+	- made the background of the quote image lighter, is that light enough/too light?